JoJunYeong/C_Plus_Plus_Excercise/README.md

 # C_Plus_Plus_Excercise

-This place is made for excercise C++ by Jun.
+This place is made for practice C++ by Jun.